bp4mc2/bp4mc2-graphql/README.md

 }
 ```

-It is recommended to add the context as a reference to a seperate context document and not include the context document into response itself.
+It is recommended to add the context as a reference to a seperate context document and not include the context document into the response itself.

 ### 3. Content-negotiation